 This TED talk lesson plan is based on a short video by Chris Anderson titled “Questions no one knows the answers to”.
-This time students get a lot of grammar exercises on indirect questions and discuss some hard questions.
+This time students get a lot of grammar exercises on asking questions (direct and indirect ones) and discuss some hard ones.

-It usually takes me around 60 minutes (including 2-minute video – students can watch it twice to write down questions they hear) to do this TED talk lesson plan.
-I do it with strong B1+ students or with B2 students if I want to remind them indirect questions.
+It usually takes me around 60 minutes (including 2-minute video – students can watch it twice to write down what they hear) to do this lesson plan.
+I do it with strong B1+ students or with B2 students if I want to remind them of this grammar point.

 We created something that would allow students to use indirect questions in a real-life situation and is based on authentic material.
 In our extra worksheet, students will have to play the role of potential candidates and hiring managers to talk about the best job in the world.
 The scenario encourages students to use indirect questions to sound polite.
 It’s a fun task as the advertised job is probably the best job in the world ?

 Role-play cards for this task are available in the Teacher’s Version pdf